 production: adapter: mysql encoding: utf8 reconnect: false database: bar_production pool: 5 username: root password: socket: /tmp/mysql.sock

 As you can see, it's configured to use a socket connection by default.
 You need to make sure you replace that line with correct host, username, and password information for a database.
-You can find this information on the (Panel > 'Goodies' > 'MySQL Databases') page.
+You can find this information on the (Panel > 'Advanced' > 'MySQL Databases') page.
 A correct configuration might look like this:

 production: adapter: mysql2 encoding: utf8 reconnect: false database: bar_production pool: 5 username: exampleuser password: jWr873dnaiu12 host: mysql.example.com